nTraum/gitlab-irc/README.md

 ## gitlab-irc

 Provides IRC notifications for GitLab repositories.
 Built with Sinatra and cinch.
+Uses GitLab's web hooks, no voodoo required.

 ### Requirements